wp-plugins/tableofcontent/readme.txt

 === TableOfContent ===
 Contributors: Opticalworm
-Tags: Post, content, table of contents, widget Requires at least: 3.0.1
+Tags: Post, content, table of content, widget
+Requires at least: 3.0.1
 Tested up to: 3.0.1
 Stable tag: trunk
+License: GPLv2

 This plugin is an easy way to add table of content to your post directly or as a widget.

 == Description ==

 This plugin is an easy way to add table of content to your post directly or as a widget.
 It will parser the content of your post for HTML headers and generate a list of links.
 This plugin will require some CSS understanding to match your site and the know how for adding custom fields in your post.

-= Features =
+Features:
-•	Easy to style
+* Easy to style
-•	Widget
+* Widget
-•	Display table of content anywhere in your post content
+* Display table of content anywhere in your post content
-•	Can set which html ‘<h1>’ to parse
+* Can set which html h1 to parse
-•	Can set your own title
+* Can set your own title

 == Installation ==

 If you have the plugin already activated please skip to step 3 1- Upload TableOfContent.php to /wp-content/plugins/ 2- Activate the plugin through the 'Plugins' menu in WordPress